-This approach is in contrast to training a neural network to be invariant to changes in the image acquisition, for example, by rendering synthetic X-rays with varying intrinsic parameters.
-We do not adopt this strategy as it requires including five additional degrees of freedom to the parameter space during simulation.
+This approach is inherently different from training a neural network to be insensitive to changes in the image acquisition, for example, by rendering synthetic X-rays with varying intrinsic parameters.
+This strategy requires including five additional degrees of freedom in the parameter space during simulation.
 As we currently randomize the six pose parameters, including additionally simulating the intrinsic parameters would dramatically increase the training time.
-Furthermore, ground-truth intrinsic parameters are readable from the Digital Imaging and Communications in Medicine (DICOM) header, allowing us to directly utilize known geometric information rather than training a model to recapitulate \textit{a priori} recorded measurements.
+Furthermore, ground-truth intrinsic parameters are available from the Digital Imaging and Communications in Medicine (DICOM) header, allowing us to directly utilize known geometric information rather than training a model to recapitulate recorded measurements.